List of PSA men's number 1 ranked players

-This article is a list of PSA men's number 1 ranked players in the Official Men's Squash World Ranking.
+This article is a list of PSA men's number 1 ranked players in the Men's Squash World Rankings.

-The PSA Ranking are the Professional Squash Association's (PSA) merit-based method for determining the world rankings in men's squash.
+The Men's Squash World Rankings are the Professional Squash Association's merit-based method for determining the world rankings in men's squash.
 The top-ranked player is the player who, over the previous 12 months, has garnered the most PSA ranking points.
 Points are awarded based on how far a player advances in tournaments and the category of those tournaments.
 The PSA has used a computerized system for determining the rankings since January 1975.

 An updated rankings list is released each Monday.